ioBroker/ioBroker.vis/README.md

 ### 2.9.13 (2024-01-08)
 * (foxriver76) correctly detect IDs in bindings when they contain hash character
 * (foxriver76) fix crash when multiple JquiState widgets selected
-* (foxriver76) prevent showing widget in group after it is already cut out
+* (foxriver76) prevent showing widget in a group after it is already cut out
-* (foxriver76) prevent usage of widgets which are not in group for calculating rulers on group view
+* (foxriver76) prevent usage of widgets which are not in a group for calculating rulers on group view

 ### 2.9.12 (2024-01-04)
 * (foxriver76) optimized copy/paste/cut in groups